SteveBarnett/Remixing/_thinking/work-and-secular-dharma.md

 - work matching our vocation (or not)
 - meaningful work, the privilege to able to do that
 - how other people identify your work
+- work with what your profession is, not against

+For about five years I helped out with two extra-curricular activities meetup groups.
+There were links to my organisation(s), but I was there as a professional (ish), much more than an employee of a company.

 ### View